Zero-Trust

 MCP - The Backdoor in Your Zero-Trust Architecture

-A new vulnerability in the Model Context Protocol threatens zero-trust architectures.
-Thousands of exposed servers risk unauthorized access.
-Organizations must act quickly to secure their systems.
+A critical vulnerability in the Model Context Protocol threatens zero-trust architectures, potentially exposing sensitive data and operations across millions of downloads.
+Organizations must act now to secure their systems.

 SC Media·